Call us on

 Two days on safari in Gal Oya National Park

-Gal Oya National Park is a truly off the beaten track wilderness which you’ll have virtually to yourselves.
+Next, head to the remote wilderness of Gal Oya National Park.
 Centred around the vast Senanayake Samudra reservoir, the park is a place of beautiful landscapes covered in evergreen forest and swathes of savannah, while the lake itself is peppered with islands which were once hilltops.
-It is one of best places in the country to see elephants, who can sometimes be spotted swimming between the islets on boat safaris, following the routes of their traditional migration 60 years after the waters rose.
+It’s one of the best places in the country to see elephants.
+You can spot herds swimming between the islets on boat safaris, following the ancient routes of their migration.

-Other animals in the park include Sri Lankan leopard, langur, toque macaque, sloth bear, wild boar, mugger crocodile, water buffalo and deer, as well as some 150 bird species which can be seen in flocks numbering in the thousands by the water.
-There is also a rich cultural aspect to the region, with the ancient Brahmi inscriptions in Henebedde Cave and sacred shrine at Dighavapi, said to have been sanctified by the Buddha during his third visit to Sri Lanka, as well as being home to the Indigenous Vedda people.
+Other wildlife in the park include langurs, toque macaques, sloth bears and deer, as well as some 150 bird species which can be seen in flocks numbering in the thousands by the water.
+There’s also a rich cultural aspect to the region.
+Uncover the millennia-old Brahmi inscriptions in the Henebedde Cave and explore the sacred shrine at Dighavapi, or meet the Vedda people to learn about the deep bond they share with this land.

 Days 8–9